David Wege Nature

 I believe that strengthening our connection with nature around us is critical for our well-being and for wildlife conservation.
 Identifying, understanding, appreciating, wondering at nature’s intricacies and beauty have enriched my life, and I hope to pass on my passion by teaching about nature, and sharing my photographs.

-- Wildlife Tracking and Identification, Sussex.
-April – July.
-Woodcraft School [SOLD OUT]
+- Wildlife Tracking and Identification (NCFE Level-4), Sussex.
+April – August.
+Woodcraft School

-- Combined Tracking Workshop and Evaluation.
-27 June – 1 July.
+- Combined Tracking Workshop and Evaluation, Sussex.
+26-30 June.
 Woodcraft School.

 I photograph wildlife to inspire and educate others about nature and the need to conserve it, combining this with my tracking courses and training days to pass on my passion for tracking and wildlife.